-Administrative and Pprofessional employees may accumulate medical leave at the rate of 1.2 days or 9.6 hours per pay period worked for a maximum of 14.4 days for each full year of service.
+Administrative and /professional employees may accumulate medical leave at the rate of 1.2 days or 9.6 hours per pay period worked for a maximum of 14.4 days for each full year of service.
 Classified non-unit employees may accumulate medical leave at the rate of 4.44 hours per bi weekly pay period worked for a maximum of 14.4 days for each full year of service.
 Full-time 36-week professional employees scheduled to work full-time during a 10-month period will accumulate medical leave at the rate of 1.2 days or 9.6 hours per pay period worked for a maximum of 12 days or 96 hours for each year of service.
 Full-time 36-week professional employees scheduled to work over a 12-month period will accumulate such leave at the rate of one day or eight hours per pay period worked for a maximum of 12 days or 96 hours for each year of service.

-Full_time employees on a 12-month appointment and classified non-unit employees may accumulate the unused portion of medical leave up to a maximum of 180 days or 1,440 hours, as of the last payroll reporting date in September.
-Full_time employees on a 36_week schedule or an academic year schedule may accumulate the unused portion of medical leave up to a maximum of 125 days or 1,000 hours.
+Full\time employees on a 12-month appointment and classified non-unit employees may accumulate the unused portion of medical leave up to a maximum of 180 days or 1,440 hours.
+Full\time employees on a 36\week schedule or an academic year schedule may accumulate the unused portion of medical leave up to a maximum of 125 days or 1,000 hours.
 No payment will be made to any employees for time accrued upon termination of employment.

-A full_time employee may also receive full compensation for accrued medical leave when he/shethey are is compelled to be absent from duty due to temporary medical disability, illness or injury of a member of his/hertheir immediate family.
-Members of the immediate family are defined as: mother, father, foster parent, foster child, husband, wife, son, daughter, brother_or sister, current mother_in_law, current father_in_law, grandparent, grandchild, or any relative living in the immediate household.
+A full\time employee may also receive full compensation for accrued medical leave when he/she is compelled to be absent from duty due to temporary medical disability, illness or injury of a member of his/hertheir immediate family.
+Members of the immediate family are defined as: mother, father, foster parent, foster child, husband, wife, son, daughter, brother or sister, current mother\-in\-law, current father\-in\-law, grandparent, grandchild, or any relative living in the immediate household.

-All full-time administrative_and /professional employees and non-probationary classified non-unit employees are entitled to unpaid leave for reasons of illness for a period up to a maximum of 90 days.
+All full\time administrative and /professional employees and non-probationary classified non-unit employees are entitled to unpaid leave for reasons of illness for a period up to a maximum of 90 days.
 The Board of Trustees may approve an extension of unpaid leave for up to one year upon recommendation by the chancellor.
 The Chancellor may recommend to the Board of Trustees for action to extend an unpaid leave for up to one year.